“It doesn’t matter how many times you fail, you only have to be right once.”

 100%!
 (If you want it!)

-You Don’t Have Mark Cuban’s Wealth To Be Successful
+You Don’t Need Mark Cuban’s Wealth To Be Successful

 Being rich is not necessarily a sign of success.
 Understand what you want in life.
-Set and align your goals with a plan to achieve specific results.
-If you plan to reduce or eliminate credit card debt or student loans, getting to a lower balance is quite an accomplishment, and then set your sights on a zero balance.
-Once you have a lower debt balance, take steps toward your future by establishing your retirement savings plan.
+Set and align your strategic goals with a plan to achieve specific results.
+For example, if you plan to reduce or eliminate credit card debt or student loans, getting to a lower balance is quite an accomplishment, and then set your sights on a zero balance.

 How To Grow Your Potential For Success: